AP® Calculus BC Exam Format

 Unit 10 Infinite Sequences and Series 17–18%

 In the MCQ section, you'll face questions with similar answer choices, often tricking you into thinking that there could be more than one possible correct answer.
-Most of the time, these answer choices result from common mistakes students commit in a hurry.
-But don't fret!
-We've put together a few tips to address questions like these:
+Most of the time, selecting one of these answer choices results from common mistakes students commit in a hurry.
+To help you spot these trick answer options, we've put together a few tips:

 2. Double-check your chosen answer.

-Sometimes, the answer choices appear similar.
-However, there will often be a slight difference between the correct and incorrect answer choices.
+Sometimes, the answer choices may appear similar; however, there is often a slight difference between the correct and incorrect options.
+After answering all your questions, try to reserve a 10-minute buffer to review your answers and correct any errors.

-If you struggle with a question, come back to it later.
-You get only two to three minutes per question, so getting through all the MCQs before double-checking your answers is recommended.
-Mark a ‘temporary’ answer to the questions you find tricky so that you can come back to those later on and revise your answer choice.
+If you struggle with a question, set it aside and return to it later.
+Since you have only two to three minutes per question, it's recommended to complete all the multiple-choice questions before revisiting your answers.
+Mark a 'temporary' answer for the ones you find tricky, allowing you to easily review and adjust them later.

 5. Assess your weaknesses while you prep.